-EVEN some of its supporters are wincing as apartheid measures which the South African parliament is now in process of making law are both intended to minimise contact between the races, and both have caused disquiet in the country.
+List is carried through to its logical conclusions.
+The two measures which the South African parliament is now in process of making law are both intended to minimise contact between the races, and both have caused disquiet in the country.
 The university bill which will eventually debar black or coloured students from Witwatersrand and Cape Town is being pushed through despite almost unanimous opposition from both universities.
 It provides that the new non-European colleges will be completely under the thumb of the minister of native affairs, Dr Verwoerd, who will vet the list of entrants and will appoint the teaching and administrative staff.